AgyLuczak/MUM-S-TO-DO-LIST/TESTING.md

 ### Lighthouse

-The initial results were showing lower results for accessibility (86)and SEO sections (84) This has been improved by adding aria labels and visually hidden class to all the buttons and meta description to the head element.
+The initial results were showing lower results for accessibility (86) and SEO sections (84).
+This has been improved by adding aria labels and visually hidden class to all the buttons and meta description to the head element.

 |**PAGE** | **DESKTOP**  | **MOBILE**  |
 |---|---|---|